r06921017/PBS/README.md

 Then, you are able to run the code:
 ```
-./pbs -m random-32-32-20.map -a random-32-32-20-random-1.scen -o test.csv --outputPaths=paths.txt -k 50 -t 60
+./pbs -m random-32-32-20.map -a random-32-32-20-random-1.scen -k 50 -t 60 --solver GPBS --tr true --ic true --rr true --rth 0 -o test.csv --outputPaths=paths.txt
 ```

 - m: the map file from the MAPF benchmark
 - a: the scenario file from the MAPF benchmark
-- o: the output file that contains the search statistics
-- outputPaths: the output file that contains the paths
 - k: the number of agents
 - t: the runtime limit
--- solver: which solver to use
+- solver: which solver to use (our GPBS already contains partial expansion)
+- tr: whether to use target reasoning (only for GPBS, *default:True*)
+- ic: whether to use induced constraint maximizations (only for GPBS, *default:True*)
+- rr: whether to use soft restart (only for GPBS, *default:True*)
+- rth: the number of backtracking we allow before restart (only valid if `rr` is set true, *default:True*)
+- o: the output file that contains the search statistics
+- outputPaths: the path to store the paths of the solution.

 You can find more details and explanations for all parameters with:
 ```